adevur/docker-easy-samba/docs/DOCUMENTATION.md

 14) `[LOG] SAMBA server is now ready.`: this log informs the user that `easy-samba` completed its configuration without errors, so you can now [connect to the container using a SAMBA client](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking).

 15) `[LOG] generating '/share/config.json' using script '/share/config.gen.js'...`: this log informs the user that `/share/config.json` configuration file is missing, but `/share/config.gen.js` script has been found, so the latter will be used to generate the missing `config.json` file.
+This log has been added in `easy-samba` version `1.3.0`.

 ### list of errors
 This is the list of possible logs, when an error occurs: